clipo/idss-seriation/README.md

  You will also need to install the GraphViz libraries.
 GraphViz is available for Mac OS X, Windows, Linux and can be installed by going to http://www.graphviz.org/Download.php.

+For Ubuntu, you will need to install graphviz before running pip install -r requirements.txt:

+   sudo apt-get install graphviz libgraphviz-dev

 3. After dependencies are installed, run the installation script: